By Shane Rivers

 So how many good war movies made it on the TIME Magazine list of the 100 greatest movies?
 Just one -Lawrence of Arabia.

 I must admit to being a bit surprised by this.
 While Lawrence of Arabia certainly deserves its spot, where are films like Platoon, Apocalypse Now and Saving Private Ryan?
-I guess they got bumped to make way for some extra freakin’ Katherine Hepburn movies.
+I guess they got bumped to make way for some extra freakin’ Katharine Hepburn movies.

 Whether you’re looking for the best war movies or just good war movies, the Internet Movie Database is your one-stop destination.
 If you become a member of the site, you’ll even be able to rank your favorite films.
 The list below reflects the top 50 selections for war films.